-- When a vacancy arises, each eligible organisation described at 3.6.1 and listed in the Governance Handbook will be invited to make nominations. - Eligible organisations may nominate individuals from their own organisation or another organisation - All eligible organisations will be requested to confirm whether they jointly agree to nominate the whole list of nominated individuals, with a failure to confirm within 10 working days being deemed to constitute agreement.
+- When a vacancy arises, each eligible organisation described at 3.7.1 and listed in the Governance Handbook will be invited to make nominations - Eligible organisations may nominate individuals from their own organisation or another organisation - All eligible organisations will be requested to confirm whether they jointly agree to nominate the whole list of nominated individuals, with a failure to confirm within ten working days being deemed to constitute agreement.
 If they do agree, the list will be put forward to step b) below.
-If they don't, the nomination process will be re-run until majority acceptance is reached on the nominations put forward.

-b) Assessment, selection, and appointment subject to approval of the Chair under c)

-- The full list of nominees will be considered by a panel convened by the Chief Executive or Chair. - The panel will assess the suitability of the nominees against the requirements of the role and will include ensuring that equality, diversity and inclusion is taken into account at each stage of the selection and appointment process to increase diversity on the Board.
-We will also look to ensure a breadth of perspectives from across our whole ICS geography. - The role requirements will be published before the nomination process is initiated and will confirm that nominees meet the requirements set out in clause 3.5.2 and 3.5.3. - In the event that there is more than one suitable nominee, the panel will select the most suitable for appointment.
+If they don't, the nomination process will be re-run until majority acceptance is reached on the nominations put forward. - b) Assessment, selection and appointment subject to approval of the Chair under c): - The full list of nominees will be considered by a panel convened by the Chief Executive or Chair - The panel will assess the suitability of the nominees against the requirements of the role and will include ensuring that equality, diversity and inclusion is taken into account at each stage of the selection and appointment process to increase diversity on the Board.
+We will also look to ensure a breadth of perspectives from across our whole ICS geography. - The role requirements will be published before the nomination process is initiated and will confirm that nominees meet the requirements set out in clause 3.7.3 and 3.7.4 - In the event that there is more than one suitable nominee, the panel will select the most suitable for appointment. - c) Chair's approval: - The Chair will determine whether to approve the appointment of the most suitable nominee as identified under b) - 3.7.7 The term of office41 for this Partner Member will be four years and the total number of terms they may service is two terms but at the end of each term of office, the sector will be asked if there are alternative nominations for this role.

-c) Chair's approval

-- The Chair will determine whether to approve the appointment of the most suitable nominee as identified under b). - 3.6.7 The term of office for this Partner Member will be up to four years.
-Their service will be limited to two terms but at the end of each term of office, the sector will be asked if there are alternative nominations for this role.
 Should there be more eligible nominations than positions available, then the appointments process will be followed.
-If no additional nominations are received and the incumbent postholder remains eligible in line with 3.1 and 3.5.3 above, then they will be considered for reappointment to the role. - 3.6.8 On first appointment to the role, the ICB may stagger the end date of the length of the term of office to avoid all terms of office expiring at the same time.
+If no additional nominations are received and the incumbent postholder remains eligible in line with 3.1 and 3.7.3 above, then they will be considered for reappointment to the role.

+3.7.8 On first appointment to the role, the ICB may stagger the end date of the length of the term of office to avoid all terms of office expiring at the same time.

-3.7 Partner Member(s) - eligible local authorities
+3.8 Partner Member(s) - local authorities